kotobuki09/Old-Youtube-Layout-2021/README.md

 # Old-Youtube-Layout-2021

-Use stylus to install theme
+Use stylus to add the theme with oldyoutubev2.txt

 Use Tampermonkey to install all the js scipt